Dear Staff Member,

 Once each year, employees of

-We view Job Performance Evaluations as a means of insuring
+We view Job Performance Evaluations as a means of insuring that obligations by

 Note: Job Performance Evaluations should not be confused with merit raises or salary reviews.
 Although Job Performance Evaluations are the basis for salary reviews, the timing of salary reviews may not coincide with Job Performance Evaluations.